 The Real Real

 I have enough Fear of Missing Out, to get off it.
 Every fabulous thing I own bought on a scale of affordable, is from TRR.
 I treasure hunt in there.
-I make enough returns to be on their first strike.
-I got the taste of luxury without having to pay the retail prices.
-Take the second hand option away and I will hit the brakes on buying.
-I have wanted to change the password and hide it for a period of time, to help detox.
-I couldn’t let go of instagram and TRR at the same time.
-It would have been too much void to fill and too big a detox.
 Now that Instagram has been addressed, my TRR fast has started.
 I now have enlisted my husband to help me hide the password.
 I am completely off it for 6 months.
 If I miss out, I have to make my peace with it.
 All the money saved, would be good for my family.
 Not making returns, will save me time.
 I must do this.

 { 7 days in : I feel the void in its place but also a sense of calm.
 I assumed I will be agitated and itching to scroll something.
 Instead, I am in a restful state.
 Will this last ?
 What comes next ?
 I dont know.